eoma/dakEventsPlugin/README.md

 Each of these modules can be referenced through the routes dak_event_admin, dak_festival_admin, dak_arranger_admin and so forth.

+Each of these modules use a bit of javascript, jQuery, so it has to be defined in the backend's view.yml or layout.php

 It's recommended that you set the backend to be secure by default, but you've probably did that already, as it's assumed you've install the plugin [sfDoctrineGuardPlugin][].